Contract vs. Permanent Job Interviews: The Differences You Need to Know

 1. Selling Yourself

-The two types of positions require different approaches when convincing the hiring manager you’re the right person for the job.
+Contract and permanent positions require different approaches when convincing the hiring manager you’re the right person for the job.

 3. Discussing Goals